Parliamentary.ai

 Overview

 This bill amends the 2011 Budget Responsibility and National Audit Act.
-It adds a "fiscal mandate" requiring the Treasury to consider infrastructure investment, intergenerational fairness, and UK economic competitiveness when setting fiscal policy, mandating consultation with independent experts.
+It adds a new "fiscal mandate" requiring the Treasury to consider infrastructure investment, intergenerational fairness, and economic competitiveness when setting fiscal policy.
+Independent expert consultation is mandated.

 Description

-• Continued investment in infrastructure: The need for ongoing investment in infrastructure projects.
+• The need for continued investment in infrastructure (as defined in the 2012 Infrastructure Act).

-• Intergenerational fairness: The impact of fiscal decisions on the overall wealth of future generations.
+• The need to avoid a substantially negative impact on intergenerational fairness (defined as the overall wealth of future generations).

-• UK economic competitiveness: The need to maintain the UK's competitive position in the global economy.
+• The need to maintain the UK's economic competitiveness.

 Government Spending

-The bill does not directly allocate or restrict government spending.
-Instead, it influences how the government approaches spending decisions by introducing considerations of infrastructure investment, intergenerational fairness, and economic competitiveness into the fiscal planning process.
-No specific figures are provided in the bill itself regarding the financial implications.
+The bill doesn't directly allocate or change government spending.
+Instead, it influences how the government makes spending decisions by adding considerations of long-term impact and infrastructure investment to the process.
+No specific figures on increased or decreased spending are provided in the bill itself.

 Groups Affected

-• Infrastructure sectors: Increased focus on infrastructure investment may lead to increased funding and project development.
+• Infrastructure sectors: The emphasis on infrastructure investment could lead to increased funding for related projects.

 Full Text